Modine Manufacturing Company (MOD) Shares Soar Above 1-Year High - News Heater

 - +17.11 for the gross margin

 The net margin for Modine Manufacturing Company stands at +6.66.
-Equity return is now at value 31.00, with 10.50 for asset returns.
+The total capital return value is set at 16.45, while invested capital returns managed to touch 16.90.
+Equity return is now at value 14.50, with 4.90 for asset returns.

+Based on Modine Manufacturing Company (MOD), the company’s capital structure generated 69.74 points at debt to equity in total, while total debt to capital is 41.09.
+Total debt to assets is 26.40, with long-term debt to equity ratio resting at 63.80.
+Finally, the long-term debt to capital ratio is 37.59.

 Conclusion

-To put it simply, Modine Manufacturing Company (MOD) has had a better performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To wrap up, the performance of Modine Manufacturing Company (MOD) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.